Winterizing Your Boat Trailer: Essential Checks for Safe Storage

 Thorough Cleaning

 Before storage, give your boat trailer a thorough cleaning.
-Remove any dirt, salt, or debris accumulated during your boating adventures.
-Cleaning not only keeps your trailer looking good but also prevents corrosion, especially in areas prone to salt exposure.
+Remove any dirt, salt, and debris that you've accumulated on your way.
+While a dirty trailer may look cool, proper cleaning prevents corrosion of the metals and lubricated parts, especially in areas prone to salt exposure, like the PNW.

-Check all moving parts such as jacks, rollers, couplers and winches.
-Lubricate these components to prevent rust and ensure they operate smoothly when you're ready to use the trailer again.
+Check all moving parts such as tongue jacks, rollers, couplers and winches.
+Lubricate these with WD-40 or simple grease to help prevent rust and ensure they operate smoothly when you're ready to use the trailer again.
 Pay attention to the trailer's suspension system and apply grease where needed.

 Check and Grease Wheel Bearings